 Our hand in making a difference

-CRI® Group’s compliance and due diligence solutions are tailored with your organisation’s needs in mind.
+CRI® Group’s compliance and due diligence solutions are tailored with your organization’s needs in mind.
 This is to keep you one step ahead of regulatory requirements.
-Our Due diligence DD360°™ services run specialised intelligence used by global financial institutions and multinational corporations.
+Our Due diligence DD360°™ services run specialized intelligence used by global financial institutions and multinational corporations.
 Complete compliance with anti-money laundering (AML) regulations and legislation is guaranteed.
-Manage your third-party risks confidently with customised 3PRM™ solutions for your organisation or get certified.
+Manage your third-party risks confidently with customized 3PRM™ solutions for your organization or get certified.

 Who is CRI® Group?

 Based in London, CRI® Group works with companies across the Americas, Europe, Africa, Middle East and Asia-Pacific as a one-stop international Risk Management, Employee Background Screening, Business Intelligence, Due Diligence, Compliance Solutions and other professional Investigative Research solutions provider.

 We have the largest proprietary network of background screening analysts and investigators across the Middle East and Asia.
 Our global presence ensures that no matter how international your operations are, we have the network needed to provide you with all you need, wherever you happen to be.
 CRI® Group also holds BS 102000:2013 and BS 7858:2012 Certifications, is an HRO certified provider and partner with Oracle.

 In 2016, CRI® Group launched the Anti-Bribery Anti-Corruption (ABAC®) Center of Excellence – an independent certification body established for ISO 37001:2016 Anti-Bribery Management Systems, ISO 37301:2021 Compliance Management Systems and ISO 31000:2018 Risk Management, providing training and certification.

 ABAC® operates through its global network of certified ethics and compliance professionals, qualified auditors and other certified professionals.
 Contact ABAC® for more on ISO Certification and training.